 - have a valid Student or Tier 4 visa (except where it was granted under the Doctorate Extension Scheme); and

 - have successfully completed a degree at undergraduate level or above in the summer of 2021 or after; and

 - you must have completed the entirety of the degree inside the UK except for:

 - Permitted study abroad programmes that take place outside the UK.

 - Distance learning necessary due to COVID-19.
+At present, guidance states that you must return to the UK before 6 April 2021 at the latest before completing your studies to be eligible.
 Please see here for more information.

 - have not previously been granted a visa under the graduate immigration route; AND